kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/tcp.md

+!!! danger
+    This page has not been updated for v1alpha2 yet.

 Gateway API is designed to work with multiple protocols.
-[TCPRoute](/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.TCPRoute) is one such route which allows for managing TCP traffic.
+[TCPRoute](/v1alpha2/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.TCPRoute) is one such route which allows for managing TCP traffic.

 In this example, we have one Gateway resource and two TCPRoute resources that